Skip to content

 await mod.callC(["do_struct", structMem]); // will add two to each value

-You access the returned elements like this using JavaScript:
+You read the modified elements like this using JavaScript:

 success=success && intValPtr==intMem;